 I am also passionate about connecting with others within these genres.
 Comments and collaborations are welcome!

-In addition to writing as The Quiet Pen, I’m polishing up my first manuscript, a modern, gritty retelling of Cinderella called City of Refuge,as well as working on numerous short writing projects.
+In addition to writing as The Quiet Pen, I’m working on a set of contemporary fairy tales, an urban fantasy series, and collaborating on some shorter speculative fiction projects.
 My day job is a full-time teacher at a Classical school.
 In my “spare time,” I enjoy reading, cooking, running, sword-fighting, and watching the latest speculative movies/TV shows with my husband while we grade stacks of papers.

 Why the Quiet Pen?